How to paint your ceiling: Everything you need to know

 Use an oil-based primer for water stains and shellac-based for other stains.

-Take as much care painting your ceiling as you do with any other wall.
-Just because it is seen less does not make it unseen.
+Take as much care painting your ceiling as you do with any other wall, just because it is seen less that does not make it unseen.

-If you’re thinking about using the same colour paint for your ceiling and walls, first consider the type and size of the room.
-For small rooms, a darker paint colour for the ceiling and walls will make things feel more intimate.
-A lighter colour for the walls and ceiling will make the room feel bigger and more modern.
+If you're considering using the same color paint for your ceiling and walls, first consider the type and size of the room.
+For small rooms, darker paint color for the ceiling and walls will make things feel more intimate.
+A lighter color for the walls and ceiling will make the room feel bigger and more modern.

-Darker or lighter paint colours in larger rooms will bring the focus to your furniture and decor.
-When you paint your ceiling a lighter colour, the walls will feel higher, creating a low-contrast look.
-Painting your ceiling a darker colour than the walls can create a high-contrast look in a white-walled room.
-Darker paint colour will make it feel like a lower ceiling even and works well to accent a decorative trim.
+Darker or lighter paint colors in a large room will bring focus to your furniture and decor.
+When you paint your ceiling a lighter color, the walls will feel higher, creating a low-contrast look.
+Painting your ceiling darker than the walls can create a high-contrast look in a white-walled room.
+A dark, bold color will make it feel like a lower ceiling even and works well to accent a decorative trim.

-If you simply want to paint your ceiling white, choose flat white paint as this will help disguise any lumps or bumps and give you a clean, modern look.
-On the flip side, a colour will actually enhance the things you don’t want to bring attention to.
-If you have a room that doesn’t get a lot of natural light, white ceiling paint is the best option.
+If you simply want to paint your ceiling white, choose flat white paint, as this will help disguise any lumps or bumps and give you a clean, modern look.
+On the flip side, a color will enhance the things you don't want to bring attention to.
+If you have a room that doesn't get a lot of natural light, white ceiling paint is the best option.
 White paint will reflect more light into the darker spaces and brighten everything up!